To accompany my video What to sow in January – 7 Easy to grow crops I’ve made a resource list with links to the varieties discussed.

 I was asked to make a video to answer what can I sow in January?
 Therefore, here are some of the veg seeds to sow in January for continued harvesting throughout the year.
 In the video I also include some gardening tips for January.

 If you wonder which seeds to sow in winter in UK or what vegetables can I plant in January, here are a few ideas.
 Where you live in the country is going to make a huge difference to what you can sow.
 And also whether you have access to a warm growing space, like a heated greenhouse, will also make a difference.
 But there are some seeds that you can sow into a cold greenhouse or cold frame.
-To clarify for context, we live in the equivalent of US Hardiness Zone 8b.
-You will need to adjust sowing times to reflect the area in which you live.
+To clarify for context, we live in the equivalent of US Hardiness Zone 8.
+Don’t forget that you will need to adjust sowing times to reflect the area in which you live.

 Veg seeds for January sowing under cover or with some warmth.